Building a vibrant, active and safe pedestrian experience from Capitol Hill to the waterfront

 - Addressing Pike and Pine as a whole, not as separate streets.
 The uses and facades along the streets are as important to success as the design of the public realm.
 Design enhancements will foster stewardship and activation by adjacent users, property owners and tenants.
 Pedestrian improvements will complement elements of related corridor projects, such as transit and bicycle infrastructure.

-The process of designing pedestrian improvements for Pike and Pine began in late 2016 and will continue into mid-2019.
+The process of designing pedestrian improvements for Pike and Pine is underway and will continue through 2021.

 Stay engaged by tracking updates on pikepine.org and attending project events.
 For questions and other ways to get involved, contact Jacqueline Gruber: